pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 #### Register the provider first

-If the problem exists in a layer deeper (e.e.g, a component not under your control), use this solution.
+If the problem exists in a layer deeper (e.g, a component not under your control), use this solution.

 ```ts
 const provider = new aws.Provider(...);